27Jhanvi/Skin-Undertone-Analyzer/README.md

 There is limited transparency in how results are calculated

-As someone curious about my own undertone — and frustrated by paywalled tools — I decided to build my own data-driven, computer vision-based undertone analyzer.
+As someone curious about my own undertone and frustrated by paywalled tools ,I decided to build my own data-driven, computer vision-based undertone analyzer.

 This project transforms a personal curiosity into a deployable AI product.